Gas and oil reserves

 |As of December 31|

-Within the scope of the geological exploration projects in which the Group serves as the operator, in 2019 exploratory drilling was performed in Serbia and Romania, resulting in the discovery of two new deposits in Serbia.
+Within the scope of the geological exploration projects in which the Gazprom Group serves as the operator, the bulk of exploratory works was performed in Serbia.

 Mineral resource base development program